 - Monthly Maintenance Plans

 Our goal is to provide you with an educated and accurate quote, and give you practical advice for any copier repair, service, or maintenance that you may need.
 With our expert technicians and independent service provider status (we’re not affiliated with any specific manufacturers brands), you can be sure that your copier, including top brands like Toshiba and other different brands, will be fixed right the first time.
 We also offer services for toner cartridges, ink cartridges, and refill kits, as well as instructions for laser printers, inkjet printers, and copiers.

-Minneapolis Copier and HP laserjet -Lexmark Printer Solutions For 25 Years
+Minneapolis Commercial Copier and Printer Solutions For 25 Years

 - IOT Copier Leasing and Sales.
 80 S 8th St #367, Minneapolis, MN 55402